tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 [](id:que3)
 ### How can I use time shifting for playback?
-You can use the time shifting feature to replay highlights.
-The feature supports only the HLS protocol for the time being.
+You can use the time shifting feature to play back highlights.
+The feature only supports the HLS protocol for the time being.
 For more information on time shifting and how to activate it, see [CSS Time Shifting](https://intl.cloud.tencent.com/document/product/267/31565).

 [](id:que4)
 ### How can I use HTTPS for playback?